zedif/julia-introduction/episodes/04-generic-functions.md

 :::

 Julia implements generic functions.
-That is, functions in Julia are an entry point for zero, one, or mutliple implementations for different parameter types or type combinations.
-These implementations are called *methods*.
+Generic functions are collections of zero or more implementations of that function, called *methods*, that differ in parameter count and/or parameter type declarations.
 When a (generic) function is called, the method that best fits to the provided arguments is selected and executed.

 ## Methods